outlearn-content/temporary/modules/lab4.md

 geolocation_temp1.take(10) geolocation_temp1.take(10)
 ```

-Both these commands will return 10 rows from respective RDD`s.
+Both these commands will return 10 rows from respective RDD's.

 **3\.
 Registering a Temporary table**